jerkdavi/LeetCode-Problem-1768-Solution-CSharp/README.md

 string word2 = Console.ReadLine();
 ```

-Next, I am calling the function from **Solution** class which takes two strings (_string word1, string word_) and returns one string (_string fullWord_) and storing the returned string to a new string named **fullWord**.
+Next, the **MergeAlternately** function from **Solution** class is being called.
+It takes two strings (_string word1, string word_) and returns one string (_string fullWord_).
+The returned string is being stored into a new string named **fullWord**.
-I am printing out the returned string to the console.
+The returned string is then printed to the console.

 ```cs
 string fullWord = Solution.MergeAlternately(word1, word2);
 Console.WriteLine(fullWord);
 ```

+At the end of the **Program** class there is next structure:
+- Console WriteLine -> displaying that the code is done processing.
-At the end of the **Program** class I am doing a _Console WriteLine_ where I am showing that the code is done processing, and I am doing a _Console ReadLine_ to stop the code from automatically completing and exiting and us not being able to check the result of the code.
+- Console ReadLine -> where it is waiting for user input.
+Why are we waiting for user input? -> To stop the code from automatically completing and exiting and us not being able to check the result of the code.

 ```cs
 Console.WriteLine("Done processing");